 Figure 1: 2012 Vegetation phenology data results map using the cluster busting technique.

 Initially, data for the years 2011 to 2015 were to be used while looking at mule deer migration patterns and to search for potential corridors.
 However, we were unable to obtain 2015 PRISM climate data, so we acquired PRISM data for the years 2011 and 2014 to begin creating maps using ISODATA and K Means.
 Time constraints and subjectivity from already completed maps, along with software problems using K Means required us to change paths and begin using a cluster busting technique.
 The time constraints allowed us to look at and create cluster busting maps for the years 2012 and 2014.
 We cluster busted MODIS day of year phenology and MODIS NDVI vegetation phenology.
 We were then able to compare our maps to the Utah State’s mule deer habitat map.
 Our maps, though similar, were not exact matches to Utah State’s map.
 One problem that occurred to make this maps different was the small winter range and winter concentration classes.
 The SRLCC has a large boundary that contains many different types of vegetation.
 Utah State, on the other hand, has a much smaller boundary so there were not as many extreme differences in vegetation.
-After creating our final maps we were unable to create an accuracy assessment, such as an assessment using GPS collar data, because of our time constraints.
+After creating our final maps we were unable to conduct an accuracy assessment, such as an assessment using GPS collar data, because of lack of available data and time constraints.

 Future work could include using cluster busting techniques for the years 2011 through 2015.
 The use and cluster busting of snow depth and duration data, as well as PRISM climate data would be beneficial to research for mule deer conservation.
 Obtaining GPS collar data that tracks mule deer migration would be useful for accuracy assessments.